-Pass Merit Distir nction Learning aim A: Explore the role of integrated marketing communications in creative promotion A.P1 Explore and illustrate how marketing communication aids creative product promotion.
+Pass Merit Distinction Learning aim A: Explore the communications in creative p A.P1 Explore and illustrate how marketing communication aids creative product promotion.
 A.P2 Explain the importance of integrated marketing communication activity to contrasting businesses.
 A.M1 Analyse the effectiveness of the marketing communication activities of contrasting businesses.
 A.D1 Assess the extent to which promotional activity supports the achievement of promotional objectives for a selected business.
-Learning aim B: Review the effectiveness of the promotional mix used by different businesses B.P3 Explain the promotional mix used by contrasting businesses.
+Learning aim B: Review the promotional mix used by diffe B.P3 Explain the promotional mix used by contrasting businesses.
 B.P4 Illustrate and explain the influences on the promotional activities used by contrasting businesses.
 B.M2 Analyse the factors that influence the choice of promotional activity in contrasting businesses.
 B.D2 Evaluate the extent to which internal and external factors will influence the success of promotional activity.
-Learning aim C: Create a pla campaign n for a promotional C.P5 Describe the target market for a product or service offered by a selected business.
-C.P6 Plan and prepare a costed promotional plan for a product or service for a selected business.
+Learning aim C: Create a pla campaign n for a promotional C.P5 Describe the target market for a product or service offered by a selected business.C.P6 Plan and prepare a costed promotional plan for a product or service for a selected business.
 C.M3 Assess the extent to which the proposed promotional plan meets both business and consumer needs.
 C.D3 Demonstrate individual self-management, research and initiative in the preparation and evaluation of a high-quality and creative plan for a promotional campaign.